Packaging¶

 the conda packages and put them in a channel so the downstream dependencies can pick them when they

 are rebuilt.
-This repackaging is done through a separate conda-forge
+This repackaging is done through a separate conda-forge clone that only handles our

 forks.
-It is configured to use GitHub Actions (instead of Azure) and upload to the napari
+It is configured to use GitHub Actions (instead of Azure) and upload to the napari channel

-(instead of conda-forge
+(instead of conda-forge).

-For example, if a patch is introduced in menuinst
+For example, if a patch is introduced in menuinst, the following needs to happen before it makes

 it to the final napari installer: